Wendell Wallach: Family

 Wallach's mother Gerda Wilhelmina Lewenz (April 7, 1915 – October 12, 2000) was born in Berlin, Germany in the middle of World War I. Both sides of Gerda's family were "prominent" Jewish bankers.
 Gerda was "deeply" involved in the German peace movement and was a peace activist the rest of her life.
 Dinner table contests took place over who was the greatest writer, Shakespeare or Goethe; all of her children would become researchers, and published authors.
 Gerda studied art history in Florence, Italy; in the U.S. she would own the Litchfield Gallery, and continued to curate art shows throughout her life.
 Back in Germany in 1936, she trained to become a nurse in Hamburg, where she met and married Dr. Gert M.K.
 (GMK) Wallach who was also a German Jew.

-In 1938 and 1939, they separately fled to New York, settling in Goshen.
-Gert opened a doctor's office, and served as Director of Health for Goshen, for which he received a Public Health Award.
+In 1938 and 1939, they separately fled to New York, settling in Torrington, CT and then moving to Goshen, CT.
+Gert opened a doctor's office in Torrington, CT, and served as Director of Health for Goshen, for which he received a Public Health Award.
 He later took a position as health officer and as clinician based in Chattanooga, Tennessee for the Georgia-Tennessee Health Authority serving Appalachia and was the Director of Health of Waterbury, Connecticut until his death.
 Gerda also continued her work as a nurse.
 Before she died she was featured in the documentary Letter Without Words (1998), a PBS film about her family's life in Germany from World War I (1914-1918) to flight from Nazi Germany in the 1930s.

 Wendell has two siblings: Amei Wallach is an American filmmaker, art critic journalist, and author from New York, and H.G.
 Peter Wallach was an author and "political scientist specializing in American Constitutional law, and contemporary German politics", who died in 1995.